 - From the agents included in this review, the agents that have several randomized controlled trials (RCTs) and metaanalyses demonstrating their efficacy in the treatment of fibromyalgia include duloxetine, pregabalin, and milnacipran (Arnold et al 2007, Arnold et al 2008, Arnold et al 2009, Clauw et al 2008, Crofford et al 2005, Hauser et al 2009[a], Hauser et al 2009[b], Hauser et al 2010, Lunn et al 2014, Mease et al 2009, Mease et al 2010, Russell et al 2008, Vitton et al 2004, Welsch et al 2018). - A 2009 meta-analysis on the treatment of fibromyalgia syndrome with antidepressants found that antidepressants were associated with improved health-related quality of life.
-The largest effect size for pain reduction was seen with

-This information is considered confidential and proprietary to OptumRx.
+The largest effect size for pain reduction was seen with - Data as of January 29, 2020 RR-U/LK-U/KMR Page 4 of 12 This information is considered confidential and proprietary to OptumRx.
 It is intended for internal use only and should be disseminated only to authorized recipients.
 The contents of the therapeutic class overviews on this website ("Content") are for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Patients should always seek the advice of a physician or other qualified health provider with any questions regarding a medical condition.
 Clinicians should refer to the full prescribing information and published resources when making medical decisions.